Arizona GOP lawmaker resigns over surrogacy allegation

-WASHINGTON (AP) — Republican Rep. Trent Franks of Arizona said Thursday he is resigning next month after revealing that he discussed surrogacy with two female staffers.
+WASHINGTON (AP) — Republican Rep. Trent Franks of Arizona said he is resigning next month after revealing that he discussed surrogacy with two female staffers, creating new political opportunities in a heavily GOP district.

 Instead, he says, the dispute resulted from a discussion of surrogacy.
-Franks and his wife have 3-year-old twins who were conceived through surrogacy.
+Franks and his wife, who have struggled with infertility, have 3-year-old twins who were carried through surrogacy.

-Franks says he had become familiar with the surrogacy process in recent years, and “became insensitive as to how the discussion of such an intensely personal topic might affect others.”
+Franks, 60, says he had become familiar with the surrogacy process in recent years and “became insensitive as to how the discussion of such an intensely personal topic might affect others.”

 He said he regrets that his “discussion of this option and process in the workplace” with two female staffers made them feel uncomfortable.

-In a statement, Speaker Paul Ryan, R-Wis., said that when he learned of the allegations, which he considered “serious and requiring action,” he told the lawmaker he should resign.
+In a statement, Speaker Paul Ryan, R-Wis., called the allegations “serious and requiring action” and said he told Franks he should resign.
+Franks said he will step down effective Jan.
+31.

+At least one Republican, Bob Stump, a former member of Arizona’s House and past state utility regulator, has announced his candidacy.
+The Arizona Republic reports that state Sens.
+Debbie Lesko and Kimberly Yee also say they’re interested in the seat.

+Because the vacancy is occurring more than six months before the next general election, Arizona law requires the governor, Republican Doug Ducey, to schedule a special primary election and a special general election.

-In a one-page statement late Thursday, the Ethics panel said its members were examining whether Franks “engaged in conduct that constitutes sexual harassment and/or retaliation for opposing sexual harassment.”
-The statement provided no further detail and noted that while it was establishing an ethics subcommittee, that didn’t mean that any violations of law or House rules had occurred.
+In a one-page statement late Thursday, the House Ethics Committee said its members were examining whether Franks “engaged in conduct that constitutes sexual harassment and/or retaliation for opposing sexual harassment.”
+The statement provided no further detail and noted that while it was establishing an investigative subcommittee, it did not mean any violation of law or House rules had occurred.

+The ethics investigation is unlikely to proceed in light of his resignation.

-Franks was seen being comforted in the House chamber by several other Republicans.
+On Thursday afternoon, Franks was seen being consoled in the House chamber by several other Republicans.
 They included Texas Rep. Louie Gohmert, Alabama’s Robert Aderholt and fellow Arizonan Andy Biggs.

 Asked for comment as he left the floor, Franks said, “I’ll let the statement speak for itself.”